PhoenixTales/phoenix-docs/appendix/behind-the-scenes/ascii.md

 <hr>

-Avallach put the colourised ASCII in a <a href="/phoenix-ascii.svg">.svg</a> in order to prevent having all that code on our page.
+Avallach put the colourised ASCII into a .svg in order to prevent having all that code on our page.
 But if you want to see how the final 12 layers look like, just rightclick and take a look at the sourcecode.